MarcBob/SmartRecyclerViewAdapter/README.md

 # SmartRecyclerViewAdapter
 If you are using the RecyclerView you might also get tired of writing adapters over and over again.
 The SmartRecyclerViewAdapter removes this pain.
 Just implement the ViewHolders and you don't have to deal with the adapter anymore.

-All you need to do is use SmartRecyclerViewAdapter and define a costum ViewHolder for each of your different list items.
+All you need to do is to use the SmartRecyclerViewAdapter and define a custom ViewHolder for each kind of list items.
+This ViewHolder can be reused wherever you want to display this kind of item in a RecyclerView.

 How do you do this?

 #ViewHolder

 First you create the ViewHolder for your different items.
-There are two different possibilties.
-If the items have different classes then your ViewHolder has to extend the normal SmartRecyclerView.ViewHolder
+There are two different possibilities.
+If you have a list of items, which you want to display and the view you want to use to display the different items depends on the class of the items, your ViewHolder has to extend the normal SmartRecyclerView.ViewHolder

 The ViewHolder has two purposes